mattoattacko/lecture-code/401-js/refactor/README.md

 ## 1st Half Details
 ### Week 1
 **Overview/Goals:** Language deep dive and tooling ramp-up.
-Students should come out of this week ready to work on projects, deploy, do proper TDD, and have a solid foundation on Classes, Inheritance, Async, Functional Programming, Spread and Deconstruction
+Students should come out of this week ready to work on projects, deploy, do proper TDD, and have a solid foundation on Classes, Inheritance, Async, Functional Programming
+- How/Where can we work in Spread and Deconstruction in this first week...

 **LAB:** Build a "Database / State Manager."
 Effectively, this is the old "list constructor", but using the all of the techniques from the week.
 The goal should be a list that can is stored to and retrieved from the filesystem.
 As a means of implementation, we can write "redux light" and make it a server-module and introduce that whole concept right now ... perhaps combining redux and the list? *We can use this on day 9 as well as to be a future module for storing configs or other things for future servers we write*

-... killed the bitmap in this first iteration.
-Maybe that should be the end of week lab?
-Can we roll that in with the state manager somehow?

 #### 01-node-ecosystem
   - **Lightning Talk:** Course Setup, Intro, Process, Tools, Expectations, Rubrics, How to submit code and lab assignments, etc
   - **Server Concept:** What is node and npm, package.json deep dive
   - **Lecture Topic:**
     - tdd, deployment and continuous integration via git and travis
     - greet module
   - **Homework:**
     - arithmetic module

-#### 02-object-array-mastery (replaces 04-data-modeling-and-binary)
+#### 02-classes-inheritance-fp (re-name 02-tools-and-context)
   - **Lightning Talk:**
   - **Server Concept:**
-  - **Lecture Topic:** spread, deconstruction
-  - **Homework:**

-#### 03-classes-inheritance-fp (re-order & re-name 02-tools-and-context)
-  - **Lightning Talk:**
-  - **Server Concept:**
   - **Lecture Topic:** Classes, Inheritance (prototypal and classes), statics, functional programming.
   - **Homework:**

-#### 04-async
+#### 03-async
   - **Lightning Talk:**
   - **Server Concept:**
   - **Lecture Topic:** Callbacks, Promises, async/await